oliverbradshaw/symphony-extensions/README.md

 symphony-extensions
 ===================

-A bunch of extensions that are supposed to be bundled with the new release of Symphony CMS, all bundled together for easy drag-and-drop installation awesomeness.
+A bunch of extensions that are supposed to be bundled with the new release of Symphony CMS, all bundled together for easy installation.

 Simply unzip the file, then copy all the extension folders within to the "extensions" folder in your symphony installation.